The Components of Sapience Explained

 Strategic Thinking and Wisdom

-Of course, thinking about the future and what might happen if such-and-such happens now is not always done with good intentions.
+Strategic thinking, like moral sentiments, can have a dark side when sapience is unbalanced among its components.
+Thinking about the future and what might happen if such-and-such is done now is not always done with good intentions.
 A more Machiavellian person might set plans to establish or keep power over others.
 And those plans might include coercion and threats of violence as the actions to be taken.
 So by itself, strategic thinking is not sufficient to constitute a more sapient mind.

-So we see now why moral sentiments are a necessary element in the model of sapience.
+We can see now why strong positive moral sentiments are a necessary element in sapience.
 We don't tend to think of those who plot against others for personal gain of wealth or power as particularly wise people.
 Indeed one can argue that such plotting really isn't strategic thinking because in the long run evil purposes will result in failure (well we like to believe that good always triumphs in the end).
 However it is hard to assess a time horizon that matters in human affairs.
 Is a year a strategic time horizon?
 Is ten years?
 What about several generations?
 The answer is probably all of the above.
-The major issue in strategic thinking is that it is oriented toward the future, that it involves multiple possible outcomes, and that it focuses on actions to take in the present to improve the odds of a favorable outcome in that future time.
+The major issue in strategic thinking is that it is oriented toward the future, that it involves multiple possible outcomes each with associated likelihoods, and that it focuses on actions to take in the present to improve the odds of a favorable outcome in that future time.
 But to be sapient the favorableness has to be defined for more than the single individual.
 The wise elders look to the future for their people, not just themselves.
 They can see beyond their own deaths to a time when their grandchildren will face the environment on their own.
 What should we do today to assure those grandchildren have favorable options?

 What Are the Functions of Strategic Thinking?

-If you read the blog post linked just under Fig. 2 above (hierarchical control) then you know that strategic control is at the epitome of a system designed to keep an active agent (a person, a tribe, a company, or an army) effectively operating in the context of a dynamic environment.
-Psychologist David Geary has written an extremely lucid book on the evolution of the mind, integrating neurobiological aspects with behavioral (I will be returning to this reference in the next installment).
+Strategic control is at the epitome of a system designed to keep an active agent (a person, a tribe, a company, or an army) effectively operating in the context of a dynamic, non-stationary environment.
+Psychologist David Geary has written an extremely lucid book on the evolution of the mind, integrating neurobiological aspects with behavioral (I will be returning to this reference in the next part).
 In it he expands on the theory that the human brain evolved as it did to increase the animal's control over its environment.
 Indeed, he argues that much of human social interaction involves subtle innate strategic interactions between members of the society as they collectively cooperate to tame the biophysical environment, and compete with one another for social influence without it becoming a violent process.
 The human brain represents the growth in importance of strategic thinking on top of logistic, tactical, and operational thinking (Geary, 2005).

 Each of us is constantly rolling out various scenarios about our social lives.
-What do I need to do to win Mary Jane's (or Billy Bob's) heart? is usually high on the priority list.
+What do I need to do to win Mary Jane's (or Billy Bob's) heart? is usually high on the priority list when we are young and/or single.
 The mission is in place and now I have to consider.
 Who are my allies?
 Who are my competitors?
 What talents and charms do I have?
 What flaws might I have?
 What will my competitors do if I exercise this charm, how will they counter?
 What might my competitor do to exploit my flaws (most of us have difficulty thinking about our own flaws, which is probably a good thing since if we did we might never try to make the score).
 What goals should I set to take actions on?

 And that is what sapient strategic thinking is about.
 Sapience involves the ability to include many others, including non-relatives, in the circle of others for whom strategic advice might be needed.
-In sum, sapient strategic thinking poses a future that is the best situation for the most people possible.
+In sum, sapient strategic thinking poses a future that is the best situation for the most people possible in accordance with good moral sentiments.

 Sapience is built upon formerly evolved functions such as simple judgment, systems perspective and moral sentiments, primitive versions of which are seen in many mammals and some birds.
 Strategic perspective and thinking, at least in terms of thinking beyond the immediate future, seems to be a unique function in the genus Homo; I will return to the evolutionary perspective in the final installment.